samid737/scrambledev/_posts/2017-04-01-development-part-xx-eom-basic-atmosphere.md

 The aircraft takes off carrying certain weight.
 There are three weights that matter for now:

-- Fuel: you start with some fuel on board, fly around in two, three circles and end with some reserve fuel left (according to strict rules, but lets not involve them).
+- Fuel: you start with some fuel on board, fly around in two, three circles and end with some reserve fuel left (according to strict regulations, but lets not involve them).
 - Payload: cargo, weapons, passengers, etc.
 - Empty weight: the weight of the aircraft without payload or fuel.

 The numbers are pretty easy to find for any aircraft.
-These numbers are initialized as properties of the aircraft, and you end up with something like this:
+These are assigned as properties of the aircraft, and you end up with something like this:

 ```
+//inside aircraft class
 this.FW = 2000;
 this.OEW = 5000;
 this.OW = (this.OEW + this.FW) ; //operating/ take-off weight
 ```

-##### this refers to the aircraft object instance.

 As the aircraft flies around it will burn fuel over time at some rate.
-The fuel burn rate (fuel flow) is assumed to linear to the available thrust( [Assumption])() and depends on the specific fuel consumption of the engine:
+The fuel burn rate (fuel flow) is assumed to linear to the available thrust( [Assumption])() and depends on the specific fuel consumption (SFC) of the engine.
+The SFC is assumed constant for now([Assumption]()):

 ```
+//aircraft class
+this.SFC= some number

+//inside main game loop (update)
 myAircraft.FF = myAircraft.SFC  * myAircraft.availableThrust;
 myAircraft.FW -= FF / 60;
 ```

+##### Notice that the aircraft is instantiated as myAircraft.
+The above properties need to be updated continuously, since they determine the state of the aircraft.

 #### Thrust

 An accurate thrust model needs an accurate engine model, which is difficult to model.
 To avoid the  complexity, A general thrust model is used:

 ```
+//aircraft class
+this.thrustMSL= some number;
+this.rhoMSL = 1.225;

+//inside main game loop (update)
 myAircraft.availableThrust = myAircraft.thrustMSL*(rho/rhoMSL)*myAircraft.throttleActual;
 ```

 #### Lift

 The aircraft is modelled to A symmetric wing with $$\alpha_{L=0}=0$$ and  $$\frac{d_{C_L}}{d\alpha}=2\pi$$.